XOR-LIFE/node-production/README.md

 **So, let's make some small changes.**

-1. Redirect Your VPS-IP-Address to your domain name (open your eyes well :) )
+1. Redirect Your VPS-IP-Address to your domain name (open your eyes well :heart_eyes: )

 This is the configuration added by certbot to manage redirections
 ```